Nevada Union High School Teachers 'No Show' After School Board Vote Lifts Mask Enforcement

 The absences came following a vote to end mask enforcement Tuesday by the Nevada Union Joint High School District board.

-District Superintendent Brett McFadden told the packed audience he felt forced into crafting the change of policy.READ MORE: Sacramento Police Officer Accused Of Secretly Recording Women
+District Superintendent Brett McFadden told the packed audience he felt forced into crafting the change of policy.READ MORE: Sheriff: Sacramento Woman, 54, Who Rammed Police Patrol Car In Stockton Fatally Shot By Officer

 “We began to experience significance civil disobedience by that of students and parents,” McFadden said, “the enforcement ability of the mask mandate came to a point where it was untenable.”